raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi 3.

-## Boot your Pi 3 from the USB mass storage device
+## Boot your Raspberry Pi 3 from the USB mass storage device

-Attach the USB mass storage device to your Pi 3 and power it up.
-After between 5 and 10 seconds the Pi 3 should begin booting and display the rainbow splash screen on an attached screen.
+Attach the USB mass storage device to your Raspberry Pi 3 and power it up.
+After between five and ten seconds the Raspberry Pi 3 should begin booting, and display the rainbow splash screen on an attached screen.